 That said, genetic susceptibility cannot account for the recent increase in prevalence.
 Nor can it account for the fact that not every person carrying this genetic risk factor comes down with the disorder or for the fact that remissions can and do occur with some regularity.

 One of the earliest clues that microbial pathogens from the oral cavity might play a role in rheumatoid arthritis comes from a case study first published in 1918.
 The paper recounts the experience of an engineer in his 40s afflicted with rheumatoid arthritis who went into remission after treatment for periodontal disease.
-Periodontal disease is defined by Taber’s Medical Dictionary as:
+Now periodontal disease is defined by Taber’s Medical Dictionary as:

 “A disease of the supporting structures of the teeth, the periodontium, including alveolar bone to which the teeth are anchored.
 The most common initial symptom is bleeding gums, but loosening of the teeth, receding gums, abscesses in pockets between the gums and the teeth, and necrotizing ulcerative gingivitis may be present as the disease process worsens.”

-So let me quote at length from this 1918 paper:
+Let me quote at length from this 1918 paper:

 “The patient, Mr. B., aged about 45, consulted me on June 28, 1917.
 He was unable to walk, and could only move about with assistance and with the aid of crutches; his knee-joints were very much bent and perfectly rigid.
 He had been in that condition for a considerable time (how long I did not ascertain), and informed me that the doctors in attendance attributed his arthritis to septic absorption, the only source of which was his mouth, and that there was a question as to the advisability of extracting all his teeth, which were perfectly sound and not loose.
 He had been treated for pyorrhoea by vaccine therapy, the predominating organism being the streptococcus from which the vaccine was prepared; but this seems to have had very little effect on his arthritis, although the state of his gums seemed to have made improvement.
 His teeth were perfectly clean as far as the gingival border, the gums looked fairly healthy, there being only a fringe of redness about the lower incisors and a purple hue about the lingual surfaces of the molars.
 The patient worried over his condition a good deal; he brushed his teeth several times a day and used peroxide of hydrogen freely.
 There was no visible pus anywhere, and if this constitutes a cure of pyorrhoea by vaccine therapy, a cure might be claimed here, and I suppose this is the appearance of the mouth when cures are claimed under similar conditions.